 Caching in geneal has some issues, eg. default cache lifetimes are semi-clever and need an eye.

-Updated by Christian Kuhn over 7 years ago
+Updated by Christian Kuhn about 9 years ago

 - Status changed from New to Resolved

 I'll set this issue to "resolved" for now - next to the SimpleFileBackend change, there where additional changes that lowered the load from l10n caches.